 Make It Rain: How I Get Free College SWAG Each YearPennants, view books, shirts, pens (lots of pens!), and more.

-If you aren’t getting college SWAG – you’re missing out!
+If you aren’t getting college SWAG to support your school counseling program – you’re missing out!

 I don’t know many people that hate getting mail.
 I think I order things on Amazon just because I like getting packages…I could drive down the street to pick up a slightly more expensive, exact same item.
 Getting mail is even BETTER when it contains a bunch of free stuff for you and your students!
 There is a simple (and even simpler) way to request updated info (and SWAG) each fall.
-I will show you my tricks that work every time!
+I will show you my approach and you can see if that works well for you.

 Preparing your outreach tool